 Incredibly, exactly one year and a day later, Oeschger pitched an even longer game.
-He had been traded to the Boston Braves, and on May 1, 1920, they took on the Brooklyn Robins.
+He had been traded to the Boston Braves, and on May 1, 1920, they took on those same Brooklyn Robins.
 Oeschger faced off against Leon Cadore, and both men worked wonders for their ERAs.
 After 26 innings, the umpires called the game off for darkness, with the score tied at 1-1.
 Oeschger had not only pitched 26 innings of one run ball, but he pitched a no-hitter over the final 9 innings of the game.
-It is still the longest game in MLB history.
+It is still the longest game in MLB history (here is the rather amusing box score from that one.
+Check out Brave 2nd baseman Charlie Pick, who went 0-11, dropping his BA from .324 to .250!).
 Furthermore, Oeschger is the only pitcher in MLB history to pitch two 20 inning games.
-Halladay is a workhorse and all, but I think this record is pretty safe.
+Cliff Lee is a workhorse and all, but I think Joe’s record is pretty safe.
 Everything you could ever want to know about Joe Oeschger can be found at Baseball Biography Project.

 On today’s date in 1887, the Baker Bowl opened for business.
 The home of the Phillies from 1887-1938, the Baker Bowl was located on North Broad Street, by West Lehigh Avenue.
 When it opened in 1887, it was considered state of the art.
 It was the first ever stadium built of brick and steel.
 The foul territory was enormous, making the stadium non-fan friendly, but it was appreciated by pitchers.
 The first game, played on April 30th, 1887, was won by the Phillies, 19-10, over the NY Giants.
 The Phillies would end the 1887 season 75-48, and finish the year 4 games behind the Detroit Wolverines.
 Amazingly, Phillies pitcher Charlie Ferguson would lead the team in RBIs, with 85, despite only batting 264 times.